 What Is The Max Lens Mod?

-The Max Lens Mod is the newest and arguably most innovative accessory for the GoPro Hero 9 – taking some of the most useful features of the GoPro MAX camera and adapting it for the GoPro Hero 9.
+The Max Lens Mod is the newest and arguably most innovative accessory for the GoPro Hero 9 and GoPro Hero 10 – taking some of the most useful features of the GoPro MAX camera and adapting it for the GoPro Hero 9 and Hero 10.

-The 360 Horizon Levelling feature takes everything you love about HyperSmooth and puts it on steroids – using all the techy goodness packed into the Hero 9 to level the horizon line of your shot, no matter how much movement the camera is under.
+The 360 Horizon Levelling feature takes everything you love about HyperSmooth and puts it on steroids – using all the techy goodness packed into the Hero 9 and Hero 10 to level the horizon line of your shot, no matter how much movement the camera is under.

 The result is gimbal like smoothness in your shots as well as unlocking some awesome new creative approaches and angles never before seen in GoPro footage.